-Freemasonry is perhaps and without a doubt one of the world’s oldest and largest Fraternities.
-Some trace its orgins to earliest history man.
+Freemasonry is one of the world’s oldest and largest Fraternities.
+Some trace its origins to earliest history man.
 While not much is documented before eighteenth century, in its current form, Freemasonry appeared in London, England in 1717.
 While some claim Freemasonry to be a “secret” society full discreet ceremonies and rituals, it is actually very open society which, and just like any other organization, maintains some levels of privacy for itself and its members.

 The earliest recorded history of Freemasonry is tied to the operative guild of freemasons.
-Those were the brethren that build Europe’s cathedrals, churches and castles.
-As time went by and less and less of those structures were being constructed, Freemasonry slowly evolved from its original operative form to a speculative where new brethren were attracted by the moral and ethical values and not by the operative side of the fraternity.
+These brethren built Europe’s cathedrals, churches and castles.
+As time went by and less and less of those structures were being constructed.
+Freemasonry slowly evolved from its original operative form to a speculative form where new brethren were attracted by the moral and ethical values and not by the operative side of the fraternity.
 With time, Freemasonry transformed itself completely from the operative guild of Freemasons, to a fraternity of speculative Freemasons.

 There are more than 2 million Freemasons in United States, and more than 4 million around the world.
 You will find them in every state of the union, in most counties and cities.
 Its membership is very diverse and includes virtually every occupation and every profession.
 It matters not who you are, whether a laborer or a CEO of a fortune 500 company, it is the quality of a man that masonry regards.
 In Freemasonry, we are all equal, we have the same voice as anybody else and no one rises above anyone in any way.

 All members are taught to obey civil as well as moral laws of the society in which they live.
 They are men of good moral character.
 Their charity and good works always willing to extend a helping hand to those in need.
 There are many Masonic charities that you may be familiar with not even knowing that they are Masonic in their foundation and philosophy for Freemasonry always works quietly to help those in need.